nikhilroxtomar/Fully-Connected-Neural-Network-in-NumPy/README.md

 # Feedforward Neural Network

 It is a simple Feedforward Neural Network that is build from scratch using Numpy and Python3.
-I developed this project as a self interest to learn the working of a neural network, to understand the backend this of a neural network.
+I developed this project as a self interest to learn the working of a neural network, to understand the backend of a neural network.

 ## Getting Started